 I have absurdly fond memories of childhood crafts.
 Paper bag puppets, woven baskets, pop-up cards, and yes, even colorful beans glued to a paint-stirrer in the name of a Mother’s Day gift for my poor mom.
 My heart raced with each craft I made.
 But perhaps my favorite craft was taught to me by my third grade teacher, Mrs. Kendall.
 She brought in canning jar lids and templates and allowed us to tin-punch ornaments as Christmas gifts for our parents.
 I loved it!

-Recently I saw these charming tin-punched candle holders at Crate and Barrel and immediately drifted off to that exhilarating third grade craft day.
+Recently I saw tin-punched candle holders at Crate and Barrel and immediately drifted off to that exhilarating third grade craft day.
 I thought making my own version of these candle holders would be terrifically nostalgic, not to mention a great almost-free way to decorate our holiday table.

 -tin can (opened and emptied)